Can Cats Eat Scallops? What You Need to Know

 Updated on

 Scallops are often considered a delicacy for many people due to their cost and availability.
 They are also packed full of flavorful goodness that may leave your cat staring at you and meowing for a bite.
 But is it safe for your cat to share your scallops with you?
 Are scallops good for cats?
-In short, yes, it is safe for cats to eat scallops.
+In short, yes.
+Cooked scallops are a safe treat to give your cat very occasionally.
+However, as with any new food you’re planning to introduce into your cat’s diet, it is best to consult with your veterinarian.
 Here’s everything you need to know about giving scallops to your cat.

 Can Cats Eat Scallops?

-Raw scallops carry a high risk of salmonella, as well as other unpleasantries, like parasites.
+Raw scallops can cause food poisoning.
+They can carry bacteria such as Salmonella.
 It’s important to make sure any scallops you offer to your cat are fully cooked and not expired.
-If you think they smell off and you’re planning to offer them to your cat since you aren’t going to eat them, you should reconsider your decision as this can do far more harm to your cat than good.
+If you think they smell off and you’re planning to offer them to your cat since you aren’t going to eat them, you should reconsider your decision, as this can do far more harm to your cat than good.

 Are Scallops Good for Cats?

-When offered in moderation, scallops are a very healthy addition to your cat’s diet.
-Scallops are a good source of lean protein and healthy fats, primarily omega-3 fatty acids.
-They are also a good source of vitamin B12, potassium, zinc, magnesium, iron, phosphorus, selenium, copper, iodine, and choline.
-These are essential nutrients for cats, making cooked scallops a good choice.
+When offered in moderation, scallops can be a healthy addition to your cat’s diet.
+Scallops are a good source of lean protein and contain small amounts of healthy fats, primarily omega-3 fatty acids.
+They are also a good source of vitamin B12, sodium, potassium, zinc, magnesium, iron, phosphorus, selenium, copper, and choline.
+These are important nutrients for cats, making cooked scallops a good choice.

 Raw scallops contain thiaminase, an enzyme that can break down thiamine (vitamin B1) and keep it from being absorbed by the body, which can cause a thiamine deficiency.
-Thiamine deficiency in cats can lead to dangerous symptoms like seizures and convulsions.
+Thiamine deficiency in cats can lead to severe neurological signs, like vision loss, incoordination, and seizures.

-Raw scallops can also lead to food-borne illnesses, like salmonella and E. coli.
+Raw scallops can also lead to food-borne illnesses, like Salmonella and Escherichia coli.
 Some sources claim that humans can safely eat raw scallops, but the sourcing and handling of the scallops play a huge part in the safety of this dish.
 To keep your cat safe, it’s best to avoid offering raw scallops no matter what.

 How Many Scallops Can I Give My Cat?

 A few bite-sized pieces of scallop meat are all your cat really needs.
 Keep in mind that cats are much smaller than people, so they have far lower calorie needs.
-A single scallop contains approximately 35 calories, which accounts for 10% or more of the daily caloric need of most cats.
+A 3-ounce scallop portion contains approximately 95 kilocalories, which accounts for more than 30% of the daily caloric needs of most cats.

 It’s also important to keep in mind that scallops are filter feeders that consume microparticles from the water and filter through large amounts of water per day relative to their small size.
 This makes them at risk for accumulating heavy metals within their tissues, including lead, mercury, cadmium, and even arsenic.
 If fed in large quantities, heavy metals can build up in the body over time, leading to serious illness and even death.
 Farmed scallops are at a lower risk of accumulating heavy metals than wild-caught scallops are.